yangkatiezhao/HLS-Tutorial-Vivado2018.2-on-VLSI-Lab-Machines/README.md

    ![image-6](figures/6.png)
 5. You should see a window like the one shown below.
    ![image-7](figures/7.png)
-6. Now we can design our accelerator in C++ and simulate with Vitis.
+6. Now we can design our accelerator in C++ and simulate with Vivado.
 To do so, start by creating a new source file named `top.c` in your desired folder as the following:
    ![image-8](figures/8.png)
    ```C++
    // top.c